MassStreetAnalytics/etl-framework/Documentation/Chapter 01 - ETL Developers Guide.md

 communicate back to staging to take note of what exactly was loaded to the warehouse.
-The Finalize and Audit processes checks staging records and reports discrepancies. **Every fact table load you build will need code added to the usp\_MarkRecordsAsProcesses stored procedure.** Record Row Counts is fully automated and documents how many records were loaded to each fact table and compares that to historical loads to determine if there is an anomaly in the load process.
+The Finalize and Audit processes checks staging records and reports discrepancies. **Every fact table load you build will need code added to the usp\_MarkRecordsAsProcessed stored procedure.** Record Row Counts is fully automated and documents how many records were loaded to each fact table and compares that to historical loads to determine if there is an anomaly in the load process.